Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/ASinH.md

 ## Notes

-- `ASinH` returns values in the same unit (radians) implied by hyperbolic functions — hyperbolic functions are dimensionless; conversion to other units is not applicable.
+- `ASinH` returns values in the same unit (radians) implied by hyperbolic functions ï¿½ hyperbolic functions are dimensionless; conversion to other units is not applicable.
 - For small `x`, `asinh(x)` is approximately `x` (since `sinh(y) ~ y` for small `y`).

 ## Examples